National Science Foundation Responsible Conduct in Research Education Plan

 Office of Research and Sponsored Programs:

-• Certify to the existence of a RCR Education plan on NSF proposals
+• Certify to the existence of a RECR Education plan on NSF proposals

-• Maintain the RCR education plan and RCR webpage
+• Maintain the RECR education plan and RECR webpage

-• Certify at proposal submission that subawardee institutions have appropriate RCR education plans
+• Certify at proposal submission that subawardee institutions have appropriate RECR education plans

-• Ensure that the RCR education requirement is included in all subawards, including those to international institutions, as appropriate
+• Ensure that the responsible and ethical conduct in research education requirement is included in all subawards, including those to international institutions, as appropriate

-• Provide funding for half the cost of the 2-hour sessions for undergraduate and graduate students
+• Pay for the cost of the 2 -hour sessions in the responsible and ethical conduct in research for graduate students each semester

-• Provide funding for half the cost of the 2-hour RCR workshop for graduate students each semester
+• Provide funding for half the cost of the 2-hour session in the responsible and ethical conduct in research for undergraduate students

-• Disseminate RCR training requirements to faculty whose students will receive undergraduate research fellowships
+• Disseminate training requirements to faculty whose students will receive undergraduate research fellowships

 Financial Services: